Kong/docs.konghq.com/app/_hub/imperva/imp-appsec-connector/_index.md

 ## How to install

+{:.note}
 > If you are using Kong's [Kubernetes Ingress Controller](https://github.com/Kong/kubernetes-ingress-controller), the installation is slightly different.
-Review the [docs for Kubernetes Ingress](https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/setting-up-custom-plugins/)
+Review the [docs for Kubernetes Ingress](/kubernetes-ingress-controller/latest/guides/setting-up-custom-plugins/).

 The `.rock` file is a self-contained package that can be installed locally or from a remote server.